rogervinas/top-5-server-side-kotlin-frameworks-2022/micronaut-app/README.md

 docker compose down
 ```

-💡 As there were some reflection problems I had to add [reflect-config.json](src/main/resources/META-INF/native-image/reflect-config.json) generated with [the native agent](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html#agent-support).
+💡 As there were some reflection problems I had to add this [reflect-config.json](src/main/resources/META-INF/native-image/reflect-config.json) configuration generated with [the native agent](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html#agent-support).

 That's it!
 Happy coding! 💙